 Second guessing yourself and your product.
 When you’re an entrepreneur you are ideally wearing every hat in your business in the beginning.
 Wearing all hats will cause you to work solo often and you won’t have team members to collaborate with or feed off of.
 It’s important to stay mentally strong.
 If people are buying your product or service, you’re doing something right.
 Have confidence and try not to second guess yourself.
 I’ve encountered many myths focused around entrepreneurship being “impossible” or your goals being “unattainable”.
 Your work, your purpose, and your passions are always attainable.
 It’s simply a matter of how bad you want it and how much focus and work you’re willing to put in to reach your goals.

 Plans for Cadence Candles Co.

-In five years, is to scale and expand.
+In five years, we want to scale and expand.
 We’re in a few local stores currently, but we’re looking to grow regionally and then nationally.
-In 5 years I hope we will be in large department stores such as Target, Nordstroms, Bloomingdales, and Walmart.
-We will also be adding additional apothecary items to our line like diffuser reeds and wax melts.
+In 5 years, I hope we will be in large department stores such as Target, Nordstroms, Bloomingdales, and Walmart.
+We will also be adding more apothecary items to our line like diffuser reeds and wax melts.

 You are a badass – Jenn Sincero.